Comparison Of Top 30 Best Applicant Tracking Software For Small Business In 2026

 Pricing

-JazzHR follows a tiered, job-based pricing model designed for small and growing teams.
-Costs scale with hiring volume, making it easier to start small and expand as hiring needs increase.
-The plans come with a 7-day free trial and include:
+Starting at $110/month for the ‘Hero’ plan, JazzHR follows a tiered, job-based pricing model.
+Costs scale with advanced features, making it easier to start small and expand as hiring needs increase.
+The plans come with a 14-day free trial.
+Additional plans include:

 • Plus - $350/month